saicumbulam/System-Design/ddis/Batch Processing.md

 ### Where to use Map reduce

-- Google's uses to build indexes for its search engine.
+- Build indexes for Lucene full text search
-- Hadoop MapReduce remains a good way of building indexes for Lucene/Solr.
-If you need to perform a full-text search, a batch process is very effective way of building indexes: the mappers partition the set of documents as needed, each reducer builds the index for its partition, and the index files are written to the distributed filesystem.
-It pararellises very well.
-- Machine learning systems such as clasifiers and recommendation systems are a common use for batch processing.
+- Machine learning systems such as classifiers and recommendation systems.
 ### Advantages of Map reduce

-- Immutable inputs, avoids side effects.
+- Immutable inputs.

-- Design principles that worked well for Unix also seem to be working well for Hadoop.
+### materialisation disadvantages
+- The process of writing out the intermediate state to files is called materialisation.
+MapReduce's approach of fully materialising state has some downsides compared to Unix pipes:
+  - A MapReduce job can only start when all tasks in the preceding jobs have completed.
+  - Mappers are often redundant: they just read back the same file that was just written by a reducer.
+  - Files are replicated across several nodes, which is often overkill for such temporary data.

 ### HDFS
+#### (Architecture classification)
 - MapReduce jobs read and write files on a distributed filesystem.
 In Hadoop, that filesystem is called HDFS (Hadoop Distributed File System).
-- HDFS is based on the **shared-nothing principe**.
+- **shared-nothing principe**.
 - HDFS consists of a daemon process running on each machine, exposing a network service that allows other nodes to access files stored on that machine.
 A central server called the NameNode keeps track of which file blocks are stored on which machine.

-**Replication**
+#### (Replication advantage)
 - File blocks are replicated on multiple machines.
-- Replication may mean simply several copies of the same data on multiple machines, or an erasure coding scheme such as Reed-Solomon codes, which allow lost data to be recovered.
+- erasure coding scheme such as Reed-Solomon codes, to recover lost data.

+### Mapper and Reducer
-### Workflow
+#### Workflow

 1. Read a set of input files, and break it up into records.
 2. Call the mapper function to extract a key and value from each input record.
 3. Sort all of the key-value pairs by key.
 4. Call the reducer function to iterate over the sorted key-value pairs.

-### Mapper and Reducer
+#### Mapper

-**Mapper**: Called once for every input record, and its job is to extract the key and value from the input record.
+Called once for every input record, and its job is to extract the key and value from the input record.

+#### Reducer
-**Reducer**: Takes the key-value pairs produced by the mappers, collects all the values belonging to the same key, and calls the reducer with an interator over that collection of vaues.
+Takes the key-value pairs produced by the mappers, collects all the values belonging to the same key, and calls the reducer with an interator over that collection of values.

 ![picture 1](../images/500952059960442fbe3e146d00d3dffeb208eb37f2b6e99dbbe1f4a48f3f8ef8.png)

-### How to configure Mapper and Reducer
+#### Configure Mapper and Reducer
 - number of map tasks is determined by the number of input file blocks
 - the number of reduce tasks is configured by the job author.
-- To ensure that all key-value pairs with the same key end up in the same reducer, the framework uses a hash of the key.
-### Computation near the data
+#### Computation near the data
 - The MapReduce scheduler tries to run each mapper on one of the machines that stores a replica of the input file, putting the computation near the data.

-### How Sorting problem is handled
+#### How Large Sorting problem is solved
 Sorting is performed in stages.
-The dataset is likely too large to be sorted with a conventional sorting algorithm on a single machine.
+#### Combining several files together Reducer
+The reduce task takes the files from the mappers and merges them together, preserving the sort order.

-### What is Shuffling
+#### What is Shuffling
+Partitioning by reducer, sorting and copying data partitions from mappers to reducers is called shuffle.
 - Whenever a mapper finishes reading its input file and writing its sorted output files, the MapReduce scheduler notifies the reducers that they can start fetching the output files from that mapper.
 - The reducers connect to each of the mappers and download the files of sorted key-value pairs for their partition.
-Partitioning by reducer, sorting and copying data partitions from mappers to reducers is called shuffle.

-**Combining several files together Reducer**

-The reduce task takes the files from the mappers and merges them together, preserving the sort order.

 ### Workflow chaining